kparc/kcc/README.md

 15
 ```

-It is a good moment to look back at the C version, one last time.
-Be surprised to hear that its `for` loop declaration contains an ancient but ever so popular [bug](https://stackoverflow.com/questions/37538/how-do-i-determine-the-size-of-my-array-in-c), which k version does not because spotting bugs in `+/x` is much easier.
-Besides, even if the C code wasn't broken, it would only work for integers.
+It is a good moment to look back at the C version, one last time — and be surprised to hear that its `for` loop declaration contains an ancient, but ever so popular [bug](https://stackoverflow.com/questions/37538/how-do-i-determine-the-size-of-my-array-in-c), which 𝒌 version does not because spotting bugs in `+/x` is considerably easier.
+Besides, even if the C code wasn't broken, it would only work for 32-bit integers.

 You could be tempted to see of what other use `over` could be.
 Let's introduce a new k operator, `!x til`, and implement another obvious candidate for `over`: